sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/35-phase3_device_configuration.md

 6. Re-connect a power supply to your drone.
 Repeat step 4 to verify all motors are spinning correctly.

-## Calibrate your ESCs
+## Calibrate the ESCs

-This configuration tells the ESC at what PWM to start spinning up the motor.
-If you do not do it, the ESCs will not all work together to allow the drone to fly stably.
-Symptoms that this needs to be done include hot motors, a drone that lists to one side, or motors that appear to spin at different speeds.

-1. **REMOVE ALL PROPELLERS.**
+By this point, your drone's FC should be able to spin up each of the 4 motors.
+This is possible because the FC is sending *PWM signals* to each of the 4 ESCs, which in turn send electrical signals to each of the 4 motors.

+A **PWM signal** is a higher-level signal than an eletrical signal; it communicates at how much RPM an ESC should spin a motor.
+For example, the PWM signal "1000" might correspond to 2300 RPM.

+However, note that your drone has not 1, but 4 ESCs - which may not all have the same PWM-to-RPM understanding.
+For example, ESC 1 might think the PWM signal "1100" from the FC means 2300 RPM while ESC 2 might think the PWM signal "1000" means 2300 RPM.

+The solution to this problem is to *calibrate* the ESCs with the FC.
+In this context, **calibration** means getting all the ESCs to have the same PWM-to-RPM understanding from the FC.
+In this section, you will calibrate your ESCs.

+Note that symptoms of no calibration include:

+- Scorching hot motors.
+- A drone that lists to one side during flight.
+- Motors that appear to spin at different speeds.

+1. **Make sure no propellers are attached to your drone's motors**!

+2. Unplug any power source from your drone.

-2. Connect the FC to computer, then open up CleanFlight.
+3. Connect the FC to a computer, then open up CleanFlight.

-3. Go to Motors tab.

-4. Unplug the battery from the drone.

-5. Toggle on "Motor Test Mode Notice". **MAKE SURE ALL PROPELLERS REMOVED!**.
+4. Go to the Motors tab.
+Read the safety notice and check the box that says **“I understand the risks, propellers are removed - Enable motor control”**.

-6. Drag master slider up to full.
-All 4 motor sliders should move up to full accordingly (e.g. 2000).
+6. Drag the master slider up to full.
+All 4 motor sliders should automatically move up to full accordingly (e.g. 2000).

-7. Plug the battery into the drone.
+7. Plug a power source into your drone.

-8. ESCs will make an interesting set of sounds, kind of like music.
+8. The ESCs will make an interesting set of sounds, kind of like music.
 If they do not, stop and try the previous steps again.
 After the music stops, drag the master slider to the bottom of the bar.
-Correspondingly, all 4 motor sliders should be at the bottoms of their bars (e.g. 1000).
+Correspondingly, all 4 motor sliders should automatically be at the bottoms of their bars (e.g. 1000).
 The motors will make another set of sounds.

-9. After the sounds stop, spin up each motor one at a time.
-Make sure they are spinning in the correct direction (i.e. according to the motor directions diagram in this doc).
+9. After the sounds stop, spin up each motor and verify it is spinning in the correct direction (i.e. according to the motors diagram in this doc).

 ## Checkoff

-1. Make sure the motors spin in the correct direction.
+1. Make sure the motors spin in the correct direction, i.e. according to the motors diagram in this doc.
 2. When you connect the drone to power, the ESCs should make a "boop boop boop" sound, followed by a "beep BEEEEEP" sound.